5 Things I Will Always Remember About Pittsburgh

 Andy Warhol, the father of pop art (which is still a pretty popular mainstream art genre), was born and raised in Pittsburgh.

-First ever movie theatre in the US called Nickelodeon opened its doors in Pittsburgh.
+First ever movie theatre in the US Nickelodeon opened its doors in Pittsburgh.
 The list goes on and on.

-We visited the Mattress Factory Museum, one of the city's most famous museums of modern art that, as they say, often pushes the boundaries of both an artist and a viewer.
+I visited the Mattress Factory Museum, one of the city's most famous museums of modern art that, as they say, often pushes the boundaries of both an artist and a viewer.
 Pretty cool!

 You Might Also Like